 This site usually does not burn from wildfire.
 If a fire occurs, it usually does not adversely affect the plant community.
-Most plants including shrubs sprout back with sufficient soil moisture and/or during the next growing season.
+Most plants including shrubs sprout back with sufficient moisture and during the next growing season.

 Influence of improper grazing management: